Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   Performed a migration to a modern API for pre-compilation of scripts.
+   Performed a migration to the modern C# null/not-null checks.

    =============
    DOCUMENTATION